The Hoya plant is one of the most popular indoor plants that are pretty extravagant, making you want to go through its propagation.

 2. Propagation in Water Medium

 - High movement of gas and natural oxygen present in water.
-The oxygen circulation helps the roots of Hoya to grow quickly.
+The oxygen circulation helps the roots of Hoya to proliferate.

 - While propagating in water, the root hairs are thin, fragile, and small but more in number or strands.